pothi/wordpress-nginx/README.md

 Step #1 - Install Nginx

 You may use the official Nginx repo or just use the Nginx package that comes with the OS.
 Both would work fine!
 I will leave the decision to you.
-Since, the installation process varies across Operating Systems, please refer the official installation docs to complete this step.
+Since, the installation process varies across Operating Systems, please refer the official installation guide to complete this step.

 Step #2 - Please backup your existing configuration files.
 Probably, have /etc under version control!